rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 _Rising sun_

 [SeniorSKY]
-is a flight simulator which uses Vulkan API, developed by [@pmathia0].
+is a flight simulator that uses the Vulkan API, developed by [@pmathia0].
-As an aerospace engineering student, Peter has always been interested how a flight simulator works under the hood.
+As an aerospace engineering student, Peter has always been interested in how a flight simulator works under the hood.
 The development of SeniorSKY started as a hobby project during university studies.